quixio/quix-docs/docs/platform/tutorials/image-processing/web-ui.md

 The UI is a JavaScript web client.
 The most important thing to understand is how this service obtains data from the Quix pipeline.
 This is done through use of the [Quix Streaming Reader API](../../../apis/streaming-reader-api/intro.md).

-The Streaming Reader API has both an HTTP and websockets interface you can use to interface with a Quix topic.
-This web client uses the websockets interface.
+The Streaming Reader API has both an HTTP and WebSockets interface you can use to interface with a Quix topic.
+This web client uses the WebSockets interface.
 This enables data to be streamed from the Quix topic into the web client with good performance.
 This is a more efficient method than using the request-response method of HTTP.

-The websockets interface uses Microsoft SignalR technology.
+The WebSockets interface uses Microsoft SignalR technology.
 You can read more about that in the [Quix SignalR documentation](../../../apis/streaming-reader-api/signalr.md) for the Reader API.

 In essence the code to read a topic needs to: